 Some main reasons to make your project as IoT:

-Let’s Consider an example: If you are going to make an application where there involves a lot of real time analysis and immediate actions to be performed based on that real time data, then you can opt your choice of making your project as IoT.
+Let’s Consider an example: If you are going to make an application where there involves a lot of real-time analysis and immediate actions to be performed based on that real-time data, then you can opt for your choice of making your project as IoT.

-- Customer at unexpected time and paneer unavailability–>real time unexpected data
+- A customer at an unexpected time and paneer unavailability–>real time unexpected data

 - Instant preparation–>real time analysis and situation tackling